nufelroknidev/dc-linc/README.md

 ![DC-LINC worked examples — NOR (DC-LINC wins) and AND (LINC wins)](docs/figures/worked_examples.png)

-**NOR (Item 4) — DC-LINC wins:** LINC times out on the full conclusion 7/10 times (Uncertain ✗).
+**NOR (Item 4), DC-LINC wins:** LINC times out on the full conclusion 7/10 times (Uncertain ✗).
 DC-LINC splits into "KiKi barks." and "KiKi is a dog.", each returning False by majority vote.
 NOR merge: all False → **True ✓**.

-**AND (Item 13) — LINC wins:** LINC refutes the conjunction monolithically → False ✓ (4/10 decisive).
-DC-LINC splits into the same two atoms, but neither child reaches a decisive answer alone — both majority-Uncertain.
+**AND (Item 13), LINC wins:** LINC refutes the conjunction monolithically → False ✓ (4/10 decisive).
+DC-LINC splits into the same two atoms, but neither child reaches a decisive answer alone; both are majority-Uncertain.
 AND merge: any Uncertain → **Uncertain ✗**.

-This asymmetry is the structural reason AND is DC-LINC's worst operator (−26.7 pp) while NOR/XOR/OR are its best.
+This asymmetry is why AND is DC-LINC's worst operator (−26.7 pp) while NOR/XOR/OR are its best.

 ---

 ## Quick start

-### Option 1 — Docker (recommended, includes Prover9)
+### Option 1: Docker (recommended, includes Prover9)

 ```bash
 docker build -t dc-linc .